lupyuen/remote-pinetime-bot/README.md

 1. Write Semihosting Debug Log to a separate Telegram Channel

-1. Throttle the number of Semihosting messages that will be logged to the Telegram Channel (2 messages per second)
+1. Throttle the number of Semihosting messages that will be logged to the Telegram Channel (aggregates and transmits the messages as a single Telegram request every 5 seconds)

 1. Allow Semihosting Debug Log and Firmware Flashing to coexist (they both use OpenOCD)